tvtaerum/cGANs_housekeeping/README.md

     epochs_done = 0
     epochs_goal = 100
 ```
+qRestart is set to True indicating the program needs to start from where it left off.
+"epochs_done" refers to the number of epochs already completed.
+"epochs_goal" refers to how many epochs you think you'd like to complete.

 ### 3.  are there different kinds of random initialization processes that can be helpful in accelerating convergence?
 While the use of normal like distributions may be useful, there is no reason to believe that other distributions will not work.
 A small investigation on my part suggested that leptokurtic distributions were poorest in generating good images.
 For most of the results discussed here, I use a uniform distribution in a bounded 100-dimensional space.